northern-tester/testability-engineering/testability-engineering.md

 We believe that the testability of our application architecture is a leading indicator of quality.
 Designing our architectures for testability, with early and often consideration for testing increases flow of value and reduces toil.

-### Testable systems open and expand organisational relationships
+### Open and expansive organisational relationships enhance testability

 We believe that the quality of our relationships within our organisation increase testability by profound understanding of risk and reward.
 Knowing what is valued by the team and those connected to it targets our testability to the best return on investment.